 Here’s how you use the Creator app in a nutshell, you can find more specific instructions on Social Media Examiner:

-Step 1: Install the Facebook Creator App from app store:
+Step 1: Install the Facebook Creator App from the app store:

 Step 2: Select the profile you want to manage.